showf68/showf68/README.md

-# 👋 Hello, I'm Yossef Haim!
+# 👋 Welcome to Yossef Haim's GitHub!

 ## 🧑‍💻 About Me
-I'm a **PHP Developer** and an **Educator**, passionate about creating meaningful and accessible solutions for people who need them the most.
+I’m **Yossef Haim**, a passionate **PHP Developer**, **Educator**, and creator of impactful technological solutions.

-In **2017**, I founded **ICALL**, a company dedicated to developing telephony services.
-Our flagship product, **Virtual Mail**, along with other innovative solutions, is used daily by thousands worldwide.
-These tools empower individuals without access to screens or smartphones—especially **visually impaired users**—to stay connected and informed.
+In **2017**, I founded **ICALL**, where I developed cutting-edge telephony services.
+Our flagship product, **[Virtual Mail](https://email36.com)**, empowers thousands of users daily, particularly visually impaired individuals and those without access to smartphones or screens.
+My focus is on **bridging accessibility gaps** through technology.

-### 🎯 Mission
-My goal is to leverage technology to **bridge accessibility gaps**, empowering those who face technological barriers, particularly visually impaired individuals, to live more connected and informed lives.
+Beyond coding, I dedicate most of my time to **teaching Talmud** to my students at a local Yeshiva, where I aim to inspire and guide the next generation.

 ---

+## 🌟 What I Do
+- **PHP Development**: Building robust, scalable, and user-centric applications.
+- **Telephony Solutions**: Innovating accessible tools like [Virtual Mail](https://email36.com) for those who need it most.
+- **Creative Projects**: Developed a unique [Gematria Calculator](https://gimatrion.com) to calculate the numerical values of Hebrew names, especially for **grooms and brides** (חתן וכלה).

+---

 ## 🛠️ Skills & Tools
-Here are the technologies and tools I work with:
+I work with a wide range of technologies and tools, including:

 ![PHP](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)
 ![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=for-the-badge&logo=mysql&logoColor=white)